rumashie/csNotes/files/sql_notes2.md

 **Group By**: groups rows that have the same balues into summary rows.
 GROUP BY statements are often used with aggregate functions to group result-set by one or more columns.
 - When you use GROUP BY, every column you select must be inside of an aggregate function OR in the GROUP BY clause.
-Since GROUP BY is grouping/combining multiple rows, it would not know what value to show for columns not in group by clause or inside a aggregate funciton.
+Since GROUP BY is grouping/combining multiple rows, it would not know what value to show for columns that are not in group by clause or inside a aggregate funciton.
 ```sql
 SELECT COUNT(item), orderID
 FROM table